bimdata/documentation-old/doc_sphinx/viewer/events.rst

 Events
 ============================

-You can emit custom events using the hub :
+You can emit custom events using the hub:

 .. code-block:: javascript

     this.$hub.emit("my-event", payload);

-You can listen to events the same way :
+You can listen to events the same way:

 .. code-block:: javascript

     this.$hub.on("my-event", callback);

-The viewer default plugins are using existing events that you can emit or listen :
+The viewer default plugins are using existing events that you can emit or listen:

 .. code-block:: javascript